-The information generated in the above-mentioned study of Schmitt and Stradmann is rather unique and very valuable; however, it is important to keep in mind that the measured static contact angles can be very different from the dynamic contact angles present in flowing multiphase solutions.
-There are arguments that at higher flow rates, wettability becomes almost independent from surface properties (static wetting angles) and becomes a strong function of the hydrodynamic parameters,7-8 particularly viscosity.
+A good illustration of the latter point is the study of Schmitt and Stradmann 5 where the wettability (preferential wetting) of carbon steel was studied in water at high CO2 pressure and temperature in the presence of a hydrocarbon phase and with the addition of inhibitors and deemulsifiers.
+In situ contact angle measurements were made for a sessile and a swimming drop.
+Even if no realistic flow effects were included, the complexity of this study was formidable.
+Nevertheless, it is important to keep in mind that while the information generated is very valuable, the measured static contact angles can be very different from the dynamic contact angles obtained in flowing multi-phase solutions 6.
+There are arguments that at higher flow rates, wettability becomes almost independent from surface properties (static wetting angles) and becomes a strong function of the hydrodynamic parameters ^{7, 8} particularly viscosity 9.

-A technique that enables the study of dynamic contact angles is the so-called dynamic Wilhelmy hanging plate technique.
-It amounts to cyclic immersion/withdrawal of a steel plate into/from a stratified multiphase solution, accompanied by force measurement.
+A technique which enables study of dynamic contact angles is the so-called dynamic Wilhelmy hanging plate technique 6.
+It amounts to cyclic immersion/withdrawal of a steel plate into/from a stratified multi-phase solution, accompanied by force measurement.
 The technique is well established and can produce accurate measurements of interfacial and surface tensions as well as preferential surface wetting behavior resulting from a cyclic exposure to different phases.
-The drawback is that, so far, this technique has been limited to atmospheric pressures and room temperatures as well as extremely low velocities ( $\sim 10^{-3}$ m/s).
+The drawback is that so far this technique has been limited to atmospheric pressures and room temperatures as well as extremely low velocities ($\sim 10^{-3}$ m/s).

-The present study demonstrates the use of a novel benchtop apparatus-a horizontal rotating cylinder (HRC)-for studying the effect of water wetting on $CO_2$ corrosion of mild steel in multiphase systems.
-The setup is similar to a standard rotating cylinder except for its horizontal orientation and the presence of two phases-water and oil.
-Inside a container, the cylindrical steel sample rotates so that the surface of the steel is cyclically exposed to each of the phases.
-The proportion of time spent in each phase can be adjusted easily by varying the level of the oil/water interface with respect to the rotating steel sample.
-It is shown below that this technique, while being relatively cheap, does overcome some of the limitations of the previously mentioned methods.
-In the first place, the HRC enables testing of preferential wetting under more realistic conditions to cover a broad range of velocities and water cuts.
-Even if the present proofof-concept study was conducted under atmospheric pressure and room temperature, and used a pure single-component hydrocarbon phase, the HRC can be adapted easily to cover more realistic water/oil chemistries and to operate at higher temperatures and pressures.
-In a HRC, a variety of measurement techniques can be used to monitor the wettability as well as the corrosion rate of the steel including visual observation/recording, various optical techniques, and electrochemical and conductivity measurements.
-With a small additional effort, torque measurements can be made to help quantitatively estimate surface forces that are needed for modeling purposes.
+The present study demonstrates the use of a novel benchtop apparatus - a horizontal rotating cylinder (HRC), for studying the effect of water wetting on CO2 corrosion of mild steel in multi-phase systems.
+The setup is similar to a standard rotating cylinder except for its horizontal orientation and the presence of two phases - water and oil.
+Inside a container the cylindrical steel sample rotates so that the surface of the steel is cyclically exposed to each of the phases.
+The proportion of time spent in each phase can be easily adjusted by varying the level of the oil/water interface with respect to the rotating steel sample.
+It is shown below that this techniques, while being relatively cheap, does overcome some of the limitations of the previously mentioned methods.
+In the first place the HRC enables testing of preferential wetting under more realistic conditions to cover a broad range of velocities and water cuts.
+Even if the present proof-of-concept study was conducted under atmospheric pressure, room temperature, and used a pure single-component hydrocarbon phase, the HRC can be easily adapted to cover more realistic water/oil chemistries and to operate at higher temperatures and pressures.
+In a HRC, a variety of measurement techniques can be used to monitor the wettability as well as the corrosion rate of the steel including visual observation/recording, various optical techniques, electrochemical and conductivity measurements.
+With a small additional effort, torque measurements can be made in order to help quantitatively estimate surface forces which are needed for modelling purposes.

-A similar apparatus (HRC) has been used by Mestrovic-Markovic and Matic, who investigated mass transfer, and later by Esmail and Ghannam, who investigated film wetting properties in a liquid coating process relevant to a range of traditional and emerging technologies such as coating of photographic films, paper and plates, wire coating, polymer coating, steel galvanizing, and magnetic disk manufacturing.
+A similar apparatus (HRC) has been used by Esmail and Ghannam 10, to investigate film wetting properties in a liquid coating process relevant to a range of traditional and emerging technologies such as: coating of photographic films, paper and plates, wire coating, polymer coating, steel galvanizing and magnetic disk manufacturing.
 Their study covered gas/liquid systems and aimed at identifying critical filming velocities leading to air bubble entrainment.
-Another related technique used in the past was the "plunging tape" technique, which could be adapted for the present purpose at a somewhat increased cost.
+Another related techniques used in the past is the "plunging tape" technique 11 which could be adapted for the present purpose at a somewhat increased cost.